ruslanbahna/dotnet/README.md

 apt --yes autoremove: Automatically removes any unused packages.

 apt-get clean; rm -rf /var/lib/apt/lists/*: Cleans up the package cache and temporary files to reduce the image size.
+The --mount=type=cache,target=/var/cache/apt --mount=type=cache,target=/var/lib/apt part of the RUN command in your Dockerfile is a Docker BuildKit feature.
+It mounts a cache for /var/cache/apt and /var/lib/apt directories during the build process.
+This cache helps to speed up the build by reusing the previously downloaded packages and apt indexes.
+It's particularly useful for iterative development and building images, as it prevents the need to re-download packages each time the image is built, thereby reducing build times.